Alisayyy/NLP-HW6-Tagging/README.md

 We didn't implemement the biRNN-CRF.

 But we assume that it should perform better than the basic CRF because the biRNN-CRF is designed to capture sequential patterns and dependencies.
 With tag labeling that depends heavily on the the word sequence, biRNN-CRF should perform well in cases where the relationships between neighboring elements are sufficient for accurate labeling.

+# 5
+The maximum amount of ice cream I ever eated is 3 (3 seperate ones with different flavors)!~

+Because my parent bought a refrigerator of ice cream back and there were three flavors that I had never ever tried, so why not?

+I didn't get sick.
+I was a strong and healthy girl at that time.